 The holidays are over.
 We've been back at school for a week and already my enthusiasm for creating 3 packed lunches each day is waning ... and the worst part always seems to be deciding what to make.
-Whatever I end up packing into the lunch boxes almost always includes sandwiches of some flavour, so today I thought I'd share my 3 biggest critics' favourite filling combinations.
+Whatever I end up packing into the lunch boxes almost always includes sandwiches of some flavour, so today I thought I'd share the favourite sandwich fillings of my 3 biggest critics.

 We holidayed at Disney World in Orlando this summer where a turkey sandwich is filled with a whole PACKET of sliced meat and where generally the rolls are so enormous that you need a little sleep halfway through - so there is a risk that anything I make will feel like a poor relation.
 Or perhaps just a small relation.
 After all, it is generally understood in our house that you'll never get ham AND cheese in a sandwich because that's TWO sandwich fillings not ONE.

 But even though I don't pack the sandwiches with a tonne and a half of fillings, I do always put a few leaves in there.
 Baby spinach, little gem lettuce etc ... there will always be something green lurking inside.